CredenceNG/confirmd-platform/platform-initialization/README.md

 - Always run migrations before initialization (handled by agent-provisioning)
 - Scripts are idempotent - safe to run multiple times
-- Platform admin API token needs to be updated when the external agent is restarted
+- Platform admin API token is automatically extracted from agent logs during initialization
+- Token can be manually updated anytime with: `node ./scripts/4-update-platform-token.js`
-- Keep track of your `.env` file - it contains critical configuration
+- Keep track of your `.env` file - it contains critical configuration (especially `CRYPTO_PRIVATE_KEY`)

 ## Verification